-“Intra-abdominal fat is the problem,” said Dr. Desai.
-“It causes metabolic imbalance in the body, leading to insulin resistance, and that causes diabetes, high blood pressure, and all of the diseases related to those conditions.
-Abdominal fat secretes certain chemicals that cause an imbalance in insulin sensitivity.
-Abdominal obesity can also expose you to the risk of sleep apnea, which is also a life-threatening condition.”
+Significant abdominal belly fat causes metabolic imbalance in the body, leading to insulin resistance, and that causes diabetes, high blood pressure, and all of the diseases related to those conditions.
+Abdominal fat releases certain chemicals that cause an imbalance in insulin sensitivity.
+Abdominal obesity can also expose you to the risk of sleep apnea, which is also a life-threatening condition.

 How are high BMI or waist circumference treated?

-The best treatment is to lose weight, said Dr. Desai, especially if you have two or more additional risk factors including high blood pressure, high blood sugar, high LDL or low HDL cholesterol and a family history of heart disease.
-Fortunately, losing just 5 to 10 percent of your current weight can signifi cantly lower your risk of developing the variety of diseases associated with obesity.
+The best treatment is to lose weight especially if you have two or more additional risk factors including high blood pressure, high blood sugar, high LDL or low HDL cholesterol and a family history of heart disease.
+Fortunately, losing just 5 to 10 percent of your current weight can significantly lower your risk of developing the variety of diseases associated with obesity.

 There are two things you can do to reverse obesity.
 You can eat less and exercise more.
 Eating less can be easier said than done.
 Foods that are packed with calories will make you prone to gaining weight, and that’s one of the biggest problems in our society, since many of the foods we eat are packed with calories.